Policastro Bussentino: History

-The town was founded in 470 or 471 BC as Pixous (Πυξοῦς), by Micythus (Μίκυθος), the tyrant of Rhegion and Messena.
+The town was founded in Magna Graecia in 470 or 471 BC as Pyxus or Pixous (Πυξοῦς), by Micythus (Μίκυθος), the tyrant of Rhegion and Messena.
 It has been a Latin Rite bishopric twice, as Bussento (Buxentum) and as Policastro, and remains a Catholic titular see as "Capo della Foresta".

 During the fascist period, with the union of municipalities of Ispani and Santa Marina, Policastro became a hamlet of Capitello.

 Geography

 The town is located on the southern side of Cilento, not too far from the national park, in the middle of the Gulf of Policastro on the Tyrrhenian Sea.
-Situated by the estuary of river Bussento, it is 10 km far (north) from Sapri, 5 from Santa Marina, 4 from Scario (hamlet of San Giovanni a Piro), 25 from Marina di Camerota (hamlet of Camerota) and almost 90 from Salerno.
+Situated by the estuary of river Bussento, it is 10 km far (north) from Sapri, 5 from Santa Marina, 4 from Scario (hamlet of San Giovanni a Piro), 25 from Marina di Camerota (hamlet of Camerota), and almost 90 from Salerno.
 The nearest villages by the sea are Capitello (hamlet of Ispani, far 2 km) and Villammare (hamlet of Vibonati, far 4 km).